 - Traumatic brain injuries are often considered catastrophic injuries due to the high likelihood of permanent disabilities occurring from the injury that will prevent the sufferer from earning an income.

-- Traumatic amputations resulting from sheering or crush injuries.
+- Traumatic amputations resulting from sheering or crash injuries.

 - Spinal cord injuries caused by the force of the collision.
 This is also commonly referred to as a catastrophic injury due to its impact on the sufferer’s earning capacity.